Student support: accessibility and reasonable adjustments

 We try to provide universal support that helps everyone.
 This includes free printing, providing lecture slides in an editable format before the lecture, personal tutorials, accessibility features in Moodle and quiet spaces around the building.

-If you need extra support, we will consider any reasonable request and do our best to help.
+If you require extra support, we will consider any reasonable request and do our best to help.

-There is a list of standard reasonable adjustments that we can provide straight away.
-If your request is not on this list, a panel will review it and let you know if it is possible.
-You’ll find the list of standard adjustments on your MyTap portal.
+We have a list of common reasonable adjustments that are easy to arrange and can be put in place more quickly.
+If your request is not on this list, or is more complex, a panel will review it and let you know if it is possible.
+You’ll find the list of standard adjustments on your MyTAP portal.
 Examples include:

 - a personal emergency evacuation plan (PEEP) to help you safely leave the building in an emergency